DavidTaillois/nextcloud-traefik/README.md

 This repository able you to use nextcloud with collabora protected by a proxy called traefik, all managed with docker-compose, the database is located on a mariadb container.

-All datas are stored on volumes, which you should retrieve with the command `docker volume ls` and `docker volume inspect --format='{{.Mountpoint}}' $VOLUME_NAME` to backup them else where.

 ## How deploy your own nextcloud with collabora